 Ohio also requires some motorcycle drivers to wear helmets.
 Motorcyclists under 18 or who haven't been licensed for more than one year must wear helmets.
-Additionally, any passengers riding with drivers who must wear helmets also have to wear helmets.
+Additionally, any passengers also have to wear helmets.

 Motorcycle insurance costs: city-by-city breakdown

 We calculated the average cost of insurance in Ohio's largest cities.
-For the state's cities with over 25,000 people, we figured the average cost and compared it to the statewide mean.
+For the cities in Ohio with over 25,000 people, we figured the average cost and compared it to the statewide mean.